paulrobertlloyd/paulrobertlloyd-v3/source/_projects/fontdeck.markdown

 ## Selling the Service
 The previous text-heavy about page was replaced by an [expanded about section][2].
 This included a video narrated by Richard, the story of the product's development, and introduced members of the team working behind the scenes.
 A dedicated [pricing page][3] was linked to from the main navigation which concisely explained how the various pricing tiers worked.

-{% figure caption:"About page and foundry directory" class:"u-extend" %}
+{% figure caption:"About page and foundry directory" class:"u-extend u-abreast" %}
 {% picture supporting /projects/fontdeck/page_about.png alt="About page" class="u-framed" %}
 {% picture supporting /projects/fontdeck/page_foundries.png alt="Foundries page" class="u-framed" %}
 {% endfigure %}